 Let’s take a look at the concept and rules of boondocking, and then I’ll give you a helpful buyer’s guide for shopping for a Class C RV that was made to dry camp!

-What is Boondocking?
+What Is Boondocking?

 Boondocking is simple enough to understand.
-It applies to any and all dispersed camping that you do for free, on public land.
+It applies to any and all dispersed camping you do for free, on public land.
 You will not have any RV hookups at these locations, including water, power, and sewer.

 Boondocking is referred to as dry camping because of this.
 If you’re planning to boondock with an RV, make sure your water tank is full and your rig’s batteries are working.
 Better yet, plan to completely unplug and enjoy your time camping without any usual amenities!